HangfireIO/Hangfire/README.md

 <span style="color: #666;">http://&lt;your-site&gt;</span>/hangfire.axd
 </div>

 If you see a page like this, then the configuration step is finished.
-To learn more about configuration or if you do not see that page, the [Configuration page]() in the documentation, especially its Troubleshooting section.
+Otherwise, please refer to the [Troubleshooting page](https://github.com/odinserj/HangFire/wiki/Installation) in the documentation.

 ![HangFire Dashboard](https://github.com/odinserj/hangfire/raw/master/Examples/dashboard_min.png)